 The President's Medal was instituted in 1985 to acknowledge and encourage the contributions of the next generation of experimental biologist researchers.
 In more recent years, the criteria have been broadened to encompass researchers in the early to mid stages of their careers, irrespective of age.
 This inclusive approach recognises diverse career trajectories, accommodating individuals who have navigated career transitions and breaks.
 The President's Medal is now an annual accolade for those within the first ten years post-graduation from their highest degree level.

 The SEB President's Medals are awarded annually to three young scientists of outstanding merit, one per section of the Society (Animal; Cell; Plant).
 Winners are invited to speak at the SEB Annual Conference.

-To nominate someone for a President's Medal, make sure you are logged in and then fill out the short form below, giving the name and email address of your nominee.
+To nominate someone for a President's Medal, fill out the short form below, giving the name and email address of your nominee.
 The SEB will then contact your nominee and request they fill out a form with additional details that will be used in the judging process.